Brian Allen (offensive lineman): Los Angeles Rams

 Allen was selected by the Los Angeles Rams in the fourth round (111th overall) of the 2018 NFL draft, using the pick acquired in the Robert Quinn trade.
 He played in 13 games his rookie year as a backup.

 In 2019, Allen was named the starting center following the departure of veteran John Sullivan.
 He started the first nine games before suffering an MCL injury in Week 10.
 He was placed on injured reserve on November 12, 2019.
 On April 15, 2020, the Rams announced that Allen was the first NFL player to test positive for COVID-19.
 Allen would ultimately miss the 2020 season due to injury.

 In 2021, Allen had his best season to date, starting 16 out of 17 games during the regular season and all four playoff games, helping the Rams reach Super Bowl LVI where they would defeat the Cincinnati Bengals 23–20.
 He was also named as a Pro Bowl alternate following the regular season, but did not participate due to playing in the Super Bowl.

 On March 14, 2022, Allen signed a three-year extension with the Rams worth $24 million.
 Allen struggled with knee and thumb injuries that limited him to only five games during the 2022 season.

 Prior to the 2023 season, Allen sat out due to injury and was replaced by teammate Coleman Shelton for the starting center position.
 He appeared in five games for the Rams during the season with no starts.

 On February 21, 2024, Allen was released by the Rams.

 Cleveland Browns

 On May 6, 2024, Allen signed with the Cleveland Browns.
 He was placed on injured reserve on July 29 and released with an injury settlement of August 3.

 On March 5, 2025, Allen announced his retirement from the NFL.

+Professional coaching career

+On February 23, 2026, Allen joined the coaching staff of the Los Angeles Rams as an assistant offensive line coach under head coach Sean McVay.